mgula/fibCUDA/README.md

 ./fib_cuda x

-where x is the desired numbers of the sequnce you wish to calculate.
+where x is the desired numbers of the sequence you wish to calculate.

 Note: this program uses unsigned long integers, which overflow after the 93rd number in the sequence.
+Kind of a crippling restriction; but again, this program was written mainly to familiarize with CUDA/parallel computing.